PGY2 Health System Pharmacy Administration Residency Program director; director of Pharmacy

 Kathleen graduated from the University of Minnesota College of Pharmacy in 2011.
 Following graduation she completed a PGY1 residency at Abbott Northwestern Hospital.
 She is currently a member of the renal/oncology/medical-surgical team at Abbott Northwestern and is a secondary member of the emergency department and medication history teams.
 She currently serves as a co-preceptor for the PGY-1 renal initial decentral rotation.

-and psychiatric residency rotation.
-Jacob earned his Doctorate of Pharmacy
+and PGY-2 Infectious Disease Residency rotation.
+Jacob earned his doctor of

 graduation, he completed his PGY1 Residency at University of Colorado Hospital.